vki47/intelligent-task-scheduler/README.md

 ## Contributing

-This is a hackathon project demonstrating:
+This is a project demonstrating:
 - Object-Oriented Programming (OOP) principles
 - Data Structures and Algorithms (DSA)
 - Full-stack web development